gsurmanski/hangman/README.md

 # hangman
-a quick letter guessing game, that guesses from a large file of words
+a letter guessing game, that incorporates a large file of words. words are randomly selected